PRodriguez19/Intro-to-shell/lessons/01_week1_mmg232.md

 ***

-### Class Participation Assignment #1
+## Class Participation Assignment #1
 For these "short" assignments you will have 24 hours to submit via Blackboard. **Late assignments will not be accepted.** My suggestion is to complete while in-class and submit prior to leaving for the day.
 I will try my best to leave ~10 minutes at the end of class for students to complete during class.

 ### Directions for Students:
 Open a new Microsoft Word Document.
-The first four lines should be formatted
+The first four lines should be formatted as the following:
 + Your name
 + MMG232
 + Today's date
 + Class Participation Assignment #1

-Task 1:
+### Task 1:
 * On Terminal, open the manual page for the `cp` command.
 Skim through the information.

 Questions to Answer for Task 1:
-     + ind what -u option does and what it stands for.
+A)  What does the -u option stand for and what does it do?
+B)  Which option would you use to explain what is being done (i.e. verbose)?

 * Quit the `man` buffer page and come back to your command prompt.

 > **Tip** - Shell commands can get extremely complicated.
 No one can possibly learn all of these arguments, of course.
 So you will probably find yourself referring to the manual page frequently.
->

 > **Tip** - If the manual page within the Terminal is hard to read , the manual exists online too.
 For example, here is the linux manual page for `cp`. https://man7.org/linux/man-pages/man1/cp.1.html In addition to the arguments, you can also find good examples online; ***Google is your friend.***

-Task 2:
+### Task 2:

-* Use the `-l` option for the `ls` command to display more information for each item in the directory.
-What additional information is provided that you don't see with the bare `ls` command?
+* Use the `-l` option for the `ls` command to display more information for each item in the `unix_lesson` folder.

+Question to Answer for Task 2:
+C) Submit a screenshot of your screen and underneath describe what additional information is provided that you don't see with the bare `ls` command.